 Governor Brown is right on both points.
 While California’s message for gender equality is loud, clear, and necessary, the bill may be short lived from a legal perspective.
 The bill creates a classification based on gender, which raises equal protection issues under the Constitution.
 If this bill faces a legal challenge, the bill will be subject to heightened scrutiny.
 In other words, the government must prove that it has a compelling reason for implementing the law and there is no better means of accomplishing that goal.
 Although the current political and social climate necessitate efforts toward gender equality, it is more likely than not the courts will eventually strike down the legislation.

 Despite the unclear future of SB 826, the bill should promote equality in the corporate world.
 Indeed, corporations should want to diversify the leadership of their corporations.
 Studies show that companies with diverse boards perform better, as they more accurately represent their target demographics.
 Furthermore, California residents overwhelmingly favor female representation up the corporate ladder.
 Simply put, it is “high time” corporations get the message about gender equality and take it upon themselves to put women in the corporate boardroom.

 If you have been unfairly treated in the workplace because of your gender, you may have a case against your employer.
-For more information about your rights, and a free case evaluation, please call us at (619) 342-8000.
+For more information about your rights, and a free case evaluation, please contact us online or call us at (619) 342-8000.